ovanr/TCP-Test/README.md

     python3 testRunnerMain.py test_runner.ini
     ```
 1. testServerMain.py
     * **If you run testServer on a Linux machine, make sure you execute the following command first.** This is needed to block Reset packets that are emitted by the Linux TCP stack.
-This can happen because the `scapy` tool emulates a tcp socket and since the linux TCP stack also processes incoming TCP packets it will emit RESET packets because no socket is registered for that port.
+This can happen because the `scapy` tool emulates a TCP socket and since the linux TCP stack also processes incoming TCP packets it will emit RESET packets because no socket is registered for that port.
     ```
     sudo iptables -I OUTPUT -p tcp --tcp-flags RST RST -j DROP
     ```